holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/04_grok_lesson_3/lesson_plan.md

 with the new material.
 Finally, they will start to work on the Grok lesson on if/elif.

-> The lesson also includes discussion of "f-strings", but I'm going to ignore that for now.

 ### Setup up

 - Schoology quiz for first two modules ready to go